rorystouder/OptionBotPro/README.md

 # TastyTrades Option Trader UI

-A Python-based automated stock option trading application with a local web interface that integrates with the TastyTrade API.
+A Ruby on Rails-based automated stock option trading application with a web interface that integrates with the TastyTrade API.
 The system features autonomous trading capabilities that scan markets and execute trades based on predefined rules without user intervention.

 ## Project Overview

 This application provides both manual and automated trading capabilities for stock options through TastyTrade's API.
-Built with Python and modern web technologies, it offers real-time option chain data, automated trade scanning and execution, portfolio management, and comprehensive risk controls.
+Built with Ruby on Rails and modern web technologies, it offers real-time option chain data via Action Cable, automated trade scanning and execution through Active Job, portfolio management, and comprehensive risk controls.

 ### Key Features (Planned)